Last change: 2025-01-06

 Learn how to insert a line of text at the beginning of a file using the sed command.
 Great to automate repeating tasks and do data processing.

-Frequently asked questions about data and text processing.
+Frequently asked questions about data and text processing are covered in this section with focus on Linux tools and systems.

 The systemctl command can be used to show the memory usage of a service managed by systemd.
 Use the subcommand 'status' to find the details about a unit.